soccermetrics/project-data/english-premier-league-2011-2012/README.md

-Unsuccessful Crosses Corners Left | Unsuccessful crosses from corners that started from left side | Integer Successful Crosses Corners Right | Successful crosses from corners that started from right side | Integer Unsuccessful Crosses Corners Right | Unsuccessful crosses from corners that started from right side | Integer
+Unsuccessful Crosses Corners Left | Unsuccessful crosses from corners that started from left side | Integer Successful Crosses Corners Right | Successful crosses from corners that started from right side | Integer Unsuccessful Crosses Corners Right | Unsuccessful crosses from corners that started from right side | Integer Blocks | Total number of blocked balls | Integer Interceptions | Total number of pass interceptions | Integer Recoveries | Number of balls recovered after initial loss of possession | Integer Corners Conceded | Number of ball touches by player that resulted in corner kick by opposition | Integer Total Fouls Conceded | Number of fouls committed by player | Integer Challenge Lost | Number of lost tackles, duels, or other ball challenges | Integer Handballs Conceded | Number of handball fouls committed by player | Integer Penalties Conceded | Number of fouls committed by player resulting in penalties | Integer Error leading to Goal | Number of errant actions that resulted in goal by opposing team | Integer Error leading to Attempt | Number of errant actions that resulted in shot (no goal) by opposing team | Integer Yellow Cards | Number of yellow cards received in match | Integer Red Cards | Number of red or yellow/red cards received in match | Integer Duels won | Total number of 50/50 balls or tackles won | Integer Duels lost | Total number of 50/50 balls or tackles lost | Integer Aerial Duels won | Total number of 50/50 headed balls won | Integer Aerial Duels lost | Total number of 50/50 headed balls lost | Integer Ground Duels won | Total number of ground challenges won (dribbles/tackles) | Integer Ground Duels lost | Total number of ground challenges lost | Integer Total Fouls Won | Total number of fouls won by a player in match | Integer Fouls Won in Danger Area inc pens | Total number of fouls won in area close to goal (not penalty) | Integer Foul Won Penalty | Total number of fouls won that earn a penalty kick | Integer Fouls Won not in danger area | Total number of fouls won in area far from goal | Integer Direct Free-kick On Target | Number of direct free kicks that entered the goal face | Integer Direct Free-kick Off Target | Number of direct free kicks that did not enter the goal face | Integer Goals Conceded Inside Box | Number of goals conceded that were taken inside penalty area | Integer Goals Conceded Outside Box | Number of goals conceded that were taken outside penalty area | Integer Clean Sheets | Did goalkeeper maintain a clean sheet (i.e. matches without a goal conceded)? | Boolean Saves Made from Inside Box | Number of saved shots that were taken inside penalty area | Integer Saves Made from Outside Box | Number of saved shots that were taken outside penalty area | Integer Saves from Penalty | Number of saved penalty shots | Integer Shots On Conceded Inside Box| Number of shots faced that were taken inside penalty area | Integer Shots On Conceded Outside Box | Number of shots faced that were taken outside penalty area | Integer Big Chances Faced | Number of shots allowed that represented a clear goalscoring chance | Integer Catches | Number of balls caught and held by goalkeeper | Integer Punches | Number of balls punched away by goalkeeper | Integer Drops | Number of balls allowed to fall to ground by goalkeeper | Integer Crosses not Claimed | Number of crosses that were not caught or punched by goalkeeper | Integer GK Successful Distribution | Number of passes by goalkeeper that are controlled by a teammate | Integer GK Unsuccessful Distribution | Number of passes by goalkeeper that are not controlled by a teammate | Integer

 Sources: